-Pharmacy students can begin the process of applying for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
+Pharmacy students can begin the process of applying for financial aid by completing the Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov.
 The FAFSA is the only form needed in order to apply for financial aid.
-Students are requested to complete the FAFSA by Presbyterian College’s priority funding date of March 1.
-The FAFSA is available each year beginning January 1.
-Students without completed tax returns can estimate the income information and then update the FAFSA once taxes are completed.
+Students are encouraged to complete the FAFSA by March 1.
+The FAFSA is available each year beginning October 1.

 Financial Aid Timeline

-March 15 – Financial aid award offers mailed to Pharmacy candidates
+July 1 – Financial aid award offers mailed to pharmacy candidates

-August 1 – Payment due date for fall semester
+August 1 – Payment due for the fall semester

 December 15 – Payment due for spring semester